zarkatech/Migrate-Mailbox-Permissions/README.md

 NOTE: Script can expand security or distributions group memberships to re-apply explicit user permissions but is not necessarily required to re-apply static mail group permissions.

-Run “Apply-MailboxPermissions.ps1” in target environment to re-apply mailbox access and delegate permissions.
+Run “Apply-MailboxPermissions.ps1” in target environment to re-apply mailbox access and delegate permissions collected from source environment.
 Script offers the following preference variables which can be toggled or customized based on scenario requirements:
 * $BatchName = short string to identify batch process, log, or export content
 * $IncludeMailboxAccess = $true / $false
 * $IncludeSendAs = $true / $false